qcuaeh/molalignlib/README.md

 optimizations enabled.
 The script accepts the following options to build the library instead of the program or to change the optimization level and the numeric precision:

-&ensp; -o fast|debug : Set the optimization level.
+-o fast|debug : Set the optimization level.
-&ensp; -r single|double : Set the precision for real numbers.
+-r single|double : Set the precision for real numbers.
-&ensp; -l static|shared|python : Build the static/shared/python library, not the program.
+-l static|shared|python : Build the library, not the program.
-&ensp; -q : Quick compile (recompile only modified source files).
+-q : Quick compile (recompile only modified source files).

 The program and libraries will be created in the *bin* directory.